mcbebu/MEANZ/README.md

 - drivers:
   - earn points for delivering parcels within the designated time frame
   - also earn points for receiving good ratings
-  - can use the points to exchange for returned parcels
+  - can exchange points for returned parcels
   - incentivised and encouraged to perform better

 ## Our Solution: